Acer pseudoplatanus: Distribution

 The sycamore has been introduced to suitable locations outside Europe as an attractive tree for park, street or garden.
 These include the United States, Canada, Australia (Victoria and Tasmania), Chile and New Zealand, Patagonia and the laurel forests of Madeira and the Azores.
 At the time of its introduction it was probably not appreciated that its prolific production of seeds might one day cause a problem to the landscape as it spread and out-competed native species.
 The tree is now considered to be an environmental weed in some parts of Australia (Yarra Ranges, Victoria) and also Mount Macedon, near Daylesford, parts of the Dandenong Ranges, where it is naturalised in the eucalypt forests.
 The sycamore is also scattered in north-eastern Tasmania and also at Taroona, near the Derwent River, in southern Hobart.
 It is considered to be an invasive species in New Zealand, Norway, and environmentally sensitive locations in the United Kingdom.

-In about 1870, the sycamore was introduced into the United States, and was planted in New York state and New Jersey.
+In about 1870, the sycamore was introduced into the US, and was planted in New York state and New Jersey.
 It was later cultivated as a park or street tree in New England and the Mid-Atlantic states.
 By the early part of the 21st century, it was naturalised in fourteen states (Connecticut, Delaware, Illinois, Kentucky, Maine, Michigan, North Carolina, New Jersey, New York, Pennsylvania, Rhode Island and Washington, D.C.), and in the Canadian provinces of British Columbia, New Brunswick, Nova Scotia and Ontario.
-The United States Department of Agriculture considers it an invasive species.
+The US Department of Agriculture considers it an invasive species.